Are you looking for the most beautiful places in Portugal? You came to the right place. Here we share a list of the best places to visit in Portugal.

 Located way off the Portuguese coast, it comprises of nine awe-inspiring islands.

-If you are an intrepid traveler or a nature lover, you will be smitten by Azores’s green pastures, volcanic landscapes, lake-ringed calderas, and expansive beaches.
+If you are an intrepid traveler or a nature lover, you will be smitten by Azores’ green pastures, volcanic landscapes, lake-ringed calderas, and expansive beaches.
+It is one of the best places to visit in Portugal.

 There are outdoor activities galore on the islands.
 You can hike, bike, dive, and surfboard!